myas92/domain-finder/README.md

 })
 ```
 ## Fourth Example ##
-If you want to find domains for a word with lower than 4 length, you should set `prefix` or `postfix`,
+If you want to find domains for a word with lower than 4 lengths, you should set `prefix` or `postfix`,
 There are diffrenete status for prefix and post fix

 `statusPrefix=0` that means if you set the `prefix` is ignored.